 You can get a better picture of all that ExpressVPN has to offer in our in-depth review here.

 The second VPN I’ll be suggesting is BulletVPN.
 BulletVPN is known as streaming and P2P supporting VPN, which means you can count on their optimized servers for a fast internet connection.
-Even though BulletVPN has a lower server count than other providers (154 servers in 55 countries), it still has a range of features that make it a top-tier VPN:
+BulletVPN has a large server network (154 servers in 55 countries) as well as a range of features that make it a top-tier VPN:

 You can read the full BulletVPN review here for a better idea of what this provider has to offer.